-It’s almost springtime again, and everywhere I go I see the happy California Poppy popping up like a wild party in the field, by the road side, and on the coastal trail.
-When I first created this website, this time of year inspired me to chose this flower, the official state flower of California, for the new Savvy California logo.
+It’s that time of year again and everywhere I go I see the happy California Poppy popping up like a wild party in the field, by the road side, and on the coastal trail.
+When I first created this website, this time of year inspired me to chose the official state flower of California for the new Savvy California logo.

 If you’ve been following me for a while, you know I started out with a hyperlocal San Francisco Bay Area blog, back in 2009, that focused on finding discounts on local arts and entertainment.
 That was during the economic downturn and real estate crisis when Troy and I first moved back to California.
 Our house sale fell through at the last minute, so we had to make two house payment for a year.
 Ouch!

 In 2011, readers encouraged me to expand into Southern California.
 So I started a second site called “Savvy SoCal.”
 Then business clients suggested I go national, so both blogs morphed into “Savvy Cities.”

 But after years of scrambling to do justice to way too many cities, I decided to bring the blog back home.
 I realized that while I enjoy traveling to other places, I’m happiest exploring and writing about my home state.
 And what a state it is, too.
-I realize how fortunate I am to actually live here.

 And the poppies?

-They’re not only growing in my front yard now, they’re a symbol of thriving in a natural habitat, and a happy reminder to do what I love and leave the rest behind.
+California poppies now grow wild in my front yard along the driveway, a symbol of thriving in a natural habitat, and a happy reminder to do what I love and leave the rest behind.

 If you’ve ever driven into the state from somewhere else, you’ve seen the California Poppy on the highway welcome signs, and the flower also decorates official Scenic Route signs.

 Best Place to Gorge

 You’ll see California poppies everywhere during the season, from SoCal to the Central Coast to Northern California.
 But the most notable place, with mile-long carpets of poppies, is a state-protected place called Antelope Valley California Poppy Reserve, located in northern Los Angeles County (15 miles west of Lancaster).
 There are other places, of course, but this one is my favorite.

 California Poppy Day